- Why Archive?

-The archive aims to provide the general public with long-term access to high-fidelity records of the social media content generated by the Obama White House administration, regardless of changes that may occur on the original social networking platforms over time.
+The archive aims to provide the general public with long-term access to high-fidelity records of the social media content generated by the Obama White House administration, like the Obama Twitter archive, regardless of changes that may occur on the original social networking platforms over time.

-ArchiveSocial works with hundreds of government agencies and private companies to capture and archive information shared on social media.
-Our software helps public and private agencies comply with open records laws and similar regulatory guidelines.
+ArchiveSocial works with thousands of government agencies and private companies to capture and archive information shared on social media.
+Our product helps public and private agencies comply with open records laws and similar regulatory guidelines.
 By connecting directly to the social networks, ArchiveSocial ensures complete, authentic, and in-context records of social media communications.

 Frequently Asked Questions